skypilot-org/skypilot/README.md

 We welcome and value all contributions to the project!
 Please refer to the [contribution guide](CONTRIBUTING.md) for more on how to get involved.

 <!-- Footnote -->
-[^1]: SkyPilot is currently targeted at machine learning workloads, but it can also support many general workloads.
-We're excited to hear about your use case and would love to hear more about how we can better support your requirements - please join us in [this discussion](https://github.com/skypilot-org/skypilot/discussions/1016)!
+[^1]: While SkyPilot is currently targeted at machine learning workloads, it can also support and has been used for other general workloads.
+We're excited to hear about your use case and how we can better support your requirements - please join us in [this discussion](https://github.com/skypilot-org/skypilot/discussions/1016)!